-Balanced Body Pilates $30–This is my favorite way to get a self massage to the legs…and it’s portable!
+Balanced Body Pilates $30–This is a convenient and quick way to get a self massage to the legs…and it’s portable!
 This is a favorite with runners.

 Balanced Body Pilates $19.95-27.95–When you really want to get a deep tissue mobilization, these foam balls really get in there.
 The smaller one is definitely more intense.
 These are great for travel when you can’t bring along your long roller.

 These are incredibly cheap, but fun and effective way to get a workout…and they don’t take up any space!
 There are several exercises that you can do with these sliders that mimic some exercises on our reformers.

 Spine Stretching Equipment – Wooden Acu-Back (Black)SaeArcs are a simple concept, but can really make the spine feel great.
 They have a variety of styles…my favorite is the Lumbar Acu-back (with removable knobs) which also conveniently doubles as a back support in a chair.

 MyoTool Massage Tool $49.95–It’s like having a PT in your closet.
 This was invented by a manual physical therapist who wanted to give patients a way to create mobilization with movement.

 TRX Suspension Trainer Basic Kit + Door AnchorI am a big fan of body-weight exercise because of the potential for functional, multi-directional exercises and the fact that you can exercise anywhere you have something non-moving to attach it to.